antonbabenko/pre-commit-terraform/README.md

 Check [`tfupdate` usage instructions](https://github.com/minamijoyo/tfupdate#usage) for other available options and usage examples.
 No need to pass `--recursive .` as it is added automatically.

-## Docker Usage

-### File Permissions
+## Docker Usage: File Permissions

-A mismatch between the Docker container's user and the local repository file ownership can cause permission issues in the repository where pre-commit is run.
-The container runs as the ```root``` user by default, and uses an entrypoint script to assume a user ID and group ID if specified by environment variable ```USERID```.
+A mismatch between the Docker container's user and the local repository file ownership can cause permission issues in the repository where `pre-commit` is run.
+The container runs as the `root` user by default, and uses a `tools/entrypoint.sh` script to assume a user ID and group ID if specified by the environment variable `USERID`.

 The [recommended command](#4-run) to run the Docker container is: